katerinaying/STM8teach/README.markdown

 # STM8 TEACH#

+#### A project which will give a self-teach guide for STN8 learner. ####

 ## INTRODUCTION ##
-This project is set to give an self-teach guide for STM8 learners.
+STM8 is popular for it's cheap price and high performance.
+This is a project which will give breif introduction about the develop methods of STM8.

 ## HOW TO PARTICIPATE THIS PROJECT ##
-As the limit of both time and capability, it need your help!
+As the limit of both time and capability, what I have done seems

 ### Related Software or Tools ###
 *The schematic and pcb board:Altium